isamu-isozaki/teamai_test/support/index.html.md

 ## <i class="fas fa-question-circle fa-fw icon-color font-awesome" aria-hidden="true"></i>  Support Direction

-The overall direction for Support in 2018 is set by our overall [strategic objectives](/strategy), with a particular emphasis on continued improvement of (Premium) Customer satisfaction.
-As can also be inferred from our [publicly visible OKR page](/okrs/), the effort focuses on the following elements.
+The overall direction for Support in 2018 is set by our overall [strategic objectives](/strategy/index.html.md), with a particular emphasis on continued improvement of (Premium/index.html.md) Customer satisfaction.
+As can also be inferred from our [publicly visible OKR page](/okrs/index.html.md/index.html.md), the effort focuses on the following elements.

 **Triaging Support Effort**